nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 Self-update
 -----------

-This sample instantiates the DFU and BLOB Transfer Server models on its secondary element and thus can also be updated over Bluetooth mesh by any other Distributor or by itself.
+This sample instantiates the DFU and BLOB Transfer Server models on its secondary element and thus can also be updated over Bluetooth Mesh by any other Distributor or by itself.

 To update this sample, use the address of the secondary element of the sample as the address of the Target node.